kitbenjamin/googleEarthImageCollection/README.md

 Collect images from Google Earth that can be used to generate 3-D models.
 ---

-## Features
+## Overview
-* Collect images from Google Earth for a specified area and using specified view angles.
+* Automate the collection of Google Earth images for a specified area and using specified view angles.
-* If Google Earth crashes, Google Earth will restart from the point of the crash.
+* Handles Google Earth crashes
-* Viewing domain, or source area, of each image is calculated.
+* Viewing area, location and rotation of each camera is calculated.

 ## Dependencies
 ### OS: